fantasycalendar/FoundryVTT-Sequencer/README.md

 Another smart method (similar to above), which will cause the effect to be rotated towards the given token or coordinates.

+#### Start point

+`.startPoint(inNumber)`

+This will define the start point within the given sprite, starting from the left of the sprite.

+An example would be a given number of `200` - means that the sprite will consider 200 pixels into the sprite as the 'anchor point'.

+#### End point

+`.endPoint(inNumber)`

+The same as the start point, except from the right and how many pixels to offset the target from.

+#### Set Mustache

+`.setMustache(inObj)`

+This will set the [Mustache](https://handlebarsjs.com/guide/) of the filepath.
+This is applied _after_ the randomization of the filepath, if available.

+See near the bottom of this document for examples.

 #### Scale

 `.scale(0.5)` or `.scale({ x: 0.5, y: 1.0 })` or `.scale(0.2, 0.6)`